 8. Apply water on the edges with the help of your finger tip and roll it sealing the edges lightly.

 9. Deep fry them in hot oil till they turn crispy and golden brown.

-Once done, bring them out on the paper napkin to remove excess oil.
+bring all of them out on the paper napkin to remove excess oil.

-Enjoy Karela Mathri with a cup of tea and store** the rest.
+Enjoy these crispy Karela Mathris with a cup of hot tea and store** the rest.